esmf-org/nuopc-comp-testing/README.md

 * `runseq` - This section defines the NUOPC run sequence to run the components and interaction among them. `dt` is used to define coupling interval (in seconds).
 The rest of the content of this section is used to define the run sequence.
 The unmappedaction=ignore:zeroregion=select:srcTermProcessing=0:termOrder:srcseq` part ensures the bit-to-bit reproducabilty for sipecified interpolation type, which is defined as `bilinear` in this example.

-* `input` - This section defines the set of inputs that are required for the driver.
+* `input` - These sections define the set of inputs that are required for the driver.
 There could be multiple entries under this section.
 For example, `field_table` section basically downloads NUOPC field dictionary from UFS Weather Model repository using `wget` command.
 The [Python script](https://github.com/uturuncoglu/nuopc-comp-testing/blob/main/scripts/get_input.py) that is used to download data also supports other protocols such as `ftp`, `wget`, `s3` and `s3cli`.
 The optional `target_directory` argument also enable to specify target directory (both absolute and realtive paths are supported) for the retrieved data.

 * `config` - This section mainly used to create namelist files.
 It supports multiple formats: (1) Standard Fortran namelist (`nml:`)  and, (2) ESMF config (`nuopc:`) format